NLP/Grammatica/README.md

 -Find a general way to calculate the subject, verb, object of the syntax tree and sentence -Add cases for multiple nouns in noun phrase, verbs in verb phrase, etc.

--Change heaad word of Prep Phrase to the Prep
--Test the Syntax Tree
--Integrate the Word enums and structs with Grammar enums and structs -Create Parser Class: Given a Grammar Structure and an Input, it will create all of the possible trees (or paths) allowed by the Grammar Structure and will match it with the Input Sequence.
-It will then reduce the set of trees by checking if it correctly matches the structure of the input.
-It will then hold a small subset of the original set (Hopefully only 1 tree remains) -The Paser will also identify the head verbs/nouns of each phrase and mark them on the syntax tree with Idenfitifers (This will be used to meaning representations and feature matrices) -Event Storage for actor, action, prop, supporting actor, location, time -Each actor, prop will also have location and time
+-Event Storage for actor, action, prop, supporting actor, location, time -Each actor, prop will also have location and time